![]() ![]() |

 Clare4204

 Suffragettes, Excellent, informative and interesting.
-Patricia Weaver

 Hi Susan,

-From Hawkwell U3A This is a real labour of love for those involved and their efforts really are worthwhile.
+This is a real labour of love for those involved and their efforts really are worthwhile.
 There is a substantial collection of pictures and paper cuttings along with some other items of interest, such as some of the original stain glass windows from the since demolished speedway/greyhound stadium.
 Many of the pictures are fascinating for comparisons as how the area looks today, especially those of the high street.
 The stories behind some of the local people and businesses are also great reading and for anyone with an interest in the town and its locality I cannot recommend it highly enough.
 It is all capped off by very friendly staff who are willing to talk about the museum.

 From Bigaitch27

-On the way out so many people were telling me how much they had enjoyed it - all were smiling and one gentleman
+Thank you very much indeed for the wonderful talk you gave to the FOSMS (Friends of Southend Museums) group on Thursday.
+On the way out so many people were telling me how much they had enjoyed it - all were smiling and one gentleman said it was 'inspiring', they all agreed!

 All Best Wishes,

-Very interesting & looking forward to finding out if any of my ancestors were suffragettes!
-Anne Howes Very important and an absolute treasure to the town, thank you!!
-Keith Needham Quaint little museum with lots to see and do.
+Quaint little museum with lots to see and do.
 The volunteers are enthusiastic and very welcoming.
 Entry to the museum is free and there are activities for children of all ages.
 A lovely little curiosity and great way to spend a bit of time

 Tom Bill